UMNLibraries/umedia/README.md

-# Enrich parent items with the transcripts of their children (makes search by transcripts possible)
+# Enrich parent items with the transcripts of their children (makes search by
-rake ingest:all_collection_transcripts
+docker-compose exec app bundle exec rake ingest:collection_transcripts
 ```

 Once the ingest sidekiq jobs (background worker processes) have completed: